We're sending your request, please wait.

 Minimum pension payments

-You must draw a minimum level of pension payments each financial year - the amount depends on your age when you first open your account, and is reset 1 July each year.
+You must draw a minimum level of pension payments each financial year - the amount depends on your age and is recalculated on your balance at 1 July each year.

 Note: During the first financial year of your account, the minimum payment is proportional to the number of days left until 30 June.